 But the most famous ‘old’ pub in the capital is The Thistle Inn.
-Built on Mulgrave Street in 1840, it was overlooking the beach at the time, received the second liquor license issued in New Zealand, and legend has it that local Maori chief Te Rauparaha would arrive in his waka and frequent the bar.
+Built on Mulgrave Street in 1840, it was overlooking the beach at the time and received the second liquor license issued in New Zealand.

 Following the 1855 earthquake its prime beachside location changed dramatically but the pub still stood.
 Even after a fire in 1866, the inn kept its liquor license going even though it closed its doors for six months during the rebuild.